lanacademy/lan-server/README.md

 Installation scripts and packages for out-of-box Debian

-Scripts:

- * Installation scripts for all the apps
+Installation scripts for all the apps:

  * DNS and DHCP server to set up "offline" network with academy.lan
  * If supported, serves up network over hardware wireless card
  * Php/cgi script frontend to manage server